MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Remove-PSDrive.md

 This cmdlet returns no output.

 ## NOTES

+PowerShell includes the following aliases for `Remove-PSDrive`:

+- All platforms:
+  - `rdr`

 - The `Remove-PSDrive` cmdlet is designed to work with the data exposed by any PowerShell provider.
   To list the providers in your session, use the `Get-PSProvider` cmdlet.
 For more information, see